 Air quality in Durham City

-Monitoring and detailed assessment of air quality across Durham City has determined levels of nitrogen dioxide from road traffic emissions in some areas of the City, exceeds the annual mean National Air Quality Objectives and EU limits.
+Monitoring and detailed assessment of Air Quality in Durham City has determined levels of nitrogen dioxide from road traffic emissions in some areas of the City, exceeds the annual mean National Air Quality Objective and EU Limit for nitrogen dioxide.
 We are taking steps to address this.

 Air quality monitoring and assessment in Durham

 Air quality monitoring is carried out at a number of locations in the city, including main transport routes.
-To see the locations see our air quality monitoring map.
+To see the locations check the air quality monitoring map.
 These monitors measure the pollution concentration (nitrogen dioxide) each month, and this determines the annual mean reading.

 We also currently operate a continuous air quality monitor at Hawthorn Street/Sutton Street adjacent to the Milburngate roundabout, on the south side of the Highgate residential estate.
-These results can be viewed on the Air Quality England website (see offsite links).
+These results can be viewed on the UK Air Quality website (see offsite links).